johnwelby1965/cisco_aci/demos/engine/README.md

 $ ansible-galaxy collection install cisco.aci

 ```
 By default the collection is installed in `/home/vagrant/.ansible/collections/ansible_collections/`.
 While not needed for this demo, you can download and install additional collections.
-For example, to download and install a WWT developed collection and role, issue the command
+For example, to download and install a WWT developed collection and role, issue the command:
 ```
 $ ansible-galaxy collection install joelwking.mongodb
 ```